Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Application of matrix formalism

 and thus one can apply the inflation procedure to such an element of $H_2 (\tilde U, \tilde U' \cup \tpB)$.
 For a triangle, such an element is studied in Example~\ref{ex:triangle_H2U}.

-Formula (\ref{e:013351a}) is mathematically neat but is not easy to apply since one has to compute intersection indices, and this may not be an easy task.
-As we see below, the matrix formalism computes the intersection indices for us.
+The formula (\ref{e:013351a}) is mathematically neat but is not easy to apply since one has to compute intersection indices, and this may not be a simple task.
+As we will see below, the matrix formalism developed thus far will automatically take care of the intersection indices computations.